syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Editing.md

 ### Assign data source for drop down edit type

-In TreeGrid, we need to assign the data source for drop down list control to populate the suggestion list while editing the column in tree grid.
+In TreeGrid, we need to assign the data source for drop down list control to populate the suggestion list while editing the column in TreeGrid.
 The `DropdownData` property is used to set the drop down list data source in TreeGrid control.

 The following code example shows how to set data source for drop down edit type.
 {% tabs %}